 With presents to be wrapped, mulled wine to be sipped and half an eye on It’s A Wonderful Life, this is a quick, easy meal to put together amongst the business of Christmas Eve.
 I have spent a few winters in the snow and Christmas eve at midnight mass in doll house Swiss churches.
 I am a big fan of the Clean and crisp traditions of our Swiss neighbours on Christmas Eve, so this is my nod to the freshness of the swiss hills, which sits so happily amongst the richness of the rest of Christmas.
 Granted, it’s not a completely authentic recipe but to me, Christmas is about creating your own traditions by stealing the bits you like from others.

-6 banana shallots, peeled and halved
+6 banana shallots peeled and halved

 500g cooked beetroots, peeled and halved

-Rapeseed or olive oil
+rapeseed or olive oil

-Sea salt and freshly ground black pepper
+sea salt and freshly ground black pepper

-4 tablespoons of white wine or herb vinegar
+4 tbsp white wine or herb vinegar

 a few radishes

-4 tablespoons of white wine vinegar
+4 tbsp white wine vinegar

-Meanwhile coarsely grate the parsnips and potato into a mixing bowl.
-Squeeze the vegetables in your hands or in a clean tea cloth to get rid of most of the moisture then put back into the bowl and add the beaten eggs and thyme, season with salt and pepper and mix well.
-Heat an oven proof shallow casserole or frying pan and add a good drizzle of olive oil and add the parsnip mixture pat out to form a think rosti, cook on high for a couple of minutes then put into the oven with the onions to roast for 25 minutes.
+Meanwhile, coarsely grate the parsnips and potato into a mixing bowl.
+Squeeze the vegetables in your hands or in a clean tea cloth to get rid of most of the moisture then put back into the bowl.
+Beat the eggs and add them to the parsnip mixture with the thyme, season and mix well.
+Heat an ovenproof shallow casserole or frying pan, add a good drizzle of olive oil and add the parsnip mixture.
+Pat out to form a thin rosti, cook on high for a couple of minutes then put into the oven with the onions to roast for 25 minutes.

-Now the onions should have had about 20 minutes so add the halved beetroots and vinegar and pop back into the oven to finish off for another 20 minutes.
+Now the onions should have had about 20 minutes, so add the halved beetroots and vinegar and pop back into the oven to finish off for another 20 minutes.

-Once your onions and beetroots are roasted and sticky and your rosti is golden brown turn down the oven to keep everything warm.
+Once your onions and beetroots are roasted and sticky and your rosti is golden brown, turn down the oven to keep everything warm.